DoSomething/contentful-prototype/docs/development/features/sixpack/sixpack-a-b-testing.md

 When a `SixpackExperiment` component is rendered on a page, upon mounting the following series of steps occur:

-1. The component configures some settings to set the name for the experiment, and define what the alternative test options are to choose from.
+1. The component configures some settings to set the name for the experiment, and define what the control and alternative test options are to choose from.
 2. It then calls the `participate()` method on the `Sixpack` class via the `sixpack()` helper function, which makes an API request to the Sixpack server, and participates the current user in the specified A/B test experiment.
 3. The response from the Sixpack server returns with the name of the selected alternative test option that the current user has been participated in.
 4. Within the `Sixpack` service class, this experiment along with the associated alternative test option that was selected for the user is added to the `experiments` object property on the class.